bo-han05/cfbResumeR/README.md

 ## Installation

-You can install the development version of field from [GitHub](https://github.com/) with:
+You can install the development version of cfbResumeR from [GitHub](https://github.com/) with:

 ``` r